 The illness rate is also at its lowest since April, as 24% of workers reported an illness in the household in November.
 For those respondents who did report an illness or an injury, the vast majority sought medical help and reported they had no trouble going to the hospital.

-The monthly data from April 2020 to November 2020 presented here come from interviews conducted over the phone with a pool of 1,377 workers.
+The data are drawn from interviews with about 1,300 workers interviewed weekly from April 2020 to November 2020.
+The number of worker responses in a particular month vary depending on interview participation rates throughout the month, but were never below 1,206 during this period. .
 These workers are employed in factories spread across the five main industrial areas of Bangladesh (Chittagong, Dhaka City, Gazipur, Narayanganj, and Savar).
 Just over three-quarters of the working respondents are women, roughly representative of workers in the sector as a whole.